buildkite/iam-ssh-agent/README.md

 permitted ssh identities.

-iam-ssh-agent is split into two components; a serverless API that uses API Gateway and Lambda functions to list and sign data, and a binary that binds a unix domain socket with the ssh-agent protocol.
+iam-ssh-agent is split into two components; a serverless API that uses API Gateway and Lambda functions to list keys and sign data, and a binary that binds a unix domain socket with the ssh-agent protocol.

 ## Agent